Business Payroll Loans

 Here's what lenders typically assess:

 • Credit score and credit history.
-Both personal credit and business credit are reviewed to assess overall creditworthiness.
+A lender will review both personal credit and business credit to assess overall creditworthiness.

 • Payroll expenses and obligations.
 Lenders want to ensure the loan amount requested aligns with your current payroll needs.